tigattack/blog.tiga.tech/content/posts/new-car-bmw-335i-e92/index.md

 {{< gallery_glob images="a4/*" class="grid-w50 md:grid-w33" >}}

 Back in 2023, I did a pretty cool project with the A4 where I built a custom head unit using a Raspberry Pi, based on BlueWave Studio's OpenAuto Pro.
-I never really finished a point of completion with the project, with it pretty much being in a permanent state of prototype until I sold the car.
+I never really reached a point of completion with the project, with it pretty much being in a permanent state of prototype until I sold the car.
 Nevertheless, here are some photos from along the way:

 {{< gallery_glob images="a4_hu/*" class="grid-w50"